MotifExplainer: a Motif-based Graph Neural Network Explainer: Motif-based Graph Neural Network Explainer

-After generating motifs $\mathcal{M}$ for a given graph, we produce the feature representations for each motif.
-Given a pre-trained GNN model, we divided it into two parts: the feature extractor $\Psi(\cdot)$ and the classifier $\xi(\cdot)$.
-The feature extractor $\Psi(\cdot)$ generates the embedding for the prediction target.
-In particular, $\Psi(\cdot)$ outputs a graph embedding in graph classification tasks, while outputs a node embedding in node classification tasks.
-The graph embedding is obtained in a graph classification task by passing all node embedding through a readout function.
-But in a node classification task, a motif embedding should be interpreted as the influence of the motif on the node embedding of the target node.
-Thus, we feed the target node $k$ and a motif $M_j \in \mathcal{M}$ as a subgraph into the GNN feature extractor $\Psi(\cdot)$ and use the resulting target node embedding as the embedding of the motif.
-To ensure the connectivity of the subgraph, we keep the edges from the target node to the motif and set irrelevant nodes' features to zero.
-Here, we use the feature extractor $\Psi(\cdot)$ to generate motif embedding.
-Given a graph, we first extract motifs from it: $\{M_1, M_2, \dots, M_t\}$, where $M_i$ represents the computational graph for motif $i$.
-The motif embedding is generated by $\boldsymbol m_i = \Psi(M_i)$.
+After extracting motifs $\mathcal{M}$ from a given graph, we encode the feature representations for each motif.
+Given a pre-trained GNN model, we split it into two parts: a feature extractor $\Psi(\cdot)$ and a classifier $\xi(\cdot)$.
+The feature extractor $\Psi(\cdot)$ generates an embedding for the prediction target.
+In particular, $\Psi(\cdot)$ outputs graph embeddings in graph classification tasks, and outputs node embeddings in node classification tasks.
+The motif embedding is obtained in a graph classification task by feeding all motif node embeddings into a readout function.
+While in a node classification task, motif embedding encodes the influence of the motif on the node embedding of the target node.
+Thus, we feed the target node $k$ and a motif $m_j \in \mathcal{M}$ as a subgraph into the GNN feature extractor $\Psi(\cdot)$ and use the resulting target node embedding of $k$ as the embedding of the motif.
+To ensure the connectivity of the subgraph, we keep edges from the target node to the motif and mask features of irrelevant nodes.